On the Exact Convex Hull of IFS Fractals: On the Cardinality of Vertices

-\begin{dfn} We say that $\tau\in\C\setminus\{0\}$ is a \textbf{target direction} (briefly target) if our aim is to maximize the linear \textbf{target function} $z\mapsto\langle\tau,z\rangle$ (where $\langle\cdot,\cdot\rangle$ is the Euclidean inner product on $\C$) over some compact set $z\in S\subset\C$.
+\begin{dfn} We say that $\tau\in\C\setminus\{0\}$ is a \textbf{target direction} (briefly: target) if our aim is to maximize the linear \textbf{target function} $z\mapsto\langle\tau,z\rangle\libeq (\mRe\ \tau)(\mRe\ z) + (\mIm\ \tau)(\mIm\ z)$ over some compact set $z\in S\subset\C$.
 The number $\langle\tau,z\rangle$ is called the \textbf{target value} of $z\in\C$.
 Since IFS fractals are compact, a target function attains its maximum in an extremal point by the Extreme Value Theorem, which we refer to as a \textbf{maximizer} of $\tau$ (or as a maximizing extremal point).
 Let the set of maximizers be denoted as $\mM(\tau)$ (note that $|\mM(\tau)|\in\{1,2\}$).
 We call the address of a maximizer, a \textbf{maximizing address} of $\tau$.
 A truncation of a maximizing address is called a \textbf{maximizing truncation}. \end{dfn}

 \begin{thm} \textup{(Extremal Theorem; ET)}\ If $a<\adr\ \mM(\tau)$ then $\mM(\tau) = T_a(\mM(\me^{-\nu(a)\vi}\tau))$.
 Furthermore, if $bx<\adr\ \mM(\tau),\ \nu(x)=0,\ x\neq 0$ then $\mM(\tau)=\{T_b(p_x)\}$.
-Lastly, if an extremal address begins with $bx\in\mcAf,\ \nu(x)=0,\ x\neq 0$ then that address is $b\bar{x}$. \end{thm}
+Lastly, if an extremal address begins with $bx\in\mcAf,\ \nu(x)=0,\ x\neq 0$ then that address is $b\bar{x}$.\myddag \end{thm}

 \prf Since $a<\adr\ \mM(\tau)$ the maximum is attained over $T_a(F)$ so we have that

 Thus the first statement holds.
 Now suppose $bx<\adr\ \mM(\tau),\ \nu(x)=0,\ x\neq 0$.
 Then

 Letting $\tau'\libeq \me^{-\nu(b)\vi}\tau$ and considering that $|S_0|=|\mM(\tau')|\in\{1,2\}$ we have that $S_0$ is compact, and by the above $S_0=\mM(\tau')=T_x(\mM(\me^{-\nu(x)\vi}\tau'))=T_x(S_0)$ since $\nu(x)=0$.
 Inductively we see that $S_0=T_x^L(S_0),\ L\in\N$ so taking $L\tti$ we get that $S_0=\{p_x\}$ meaning $\{p_x\}=S_0=\mM(\tau')=\mM(\me^{-\nu(b)\vi}\tau)=T_b^{-1}(\mM(\tau))$ implying $\mM(\tau)=\{T_b(p_x)\}$.\\ The last statement of the theorem follows trivially from the second, considering that a fractal point is extremal iff it maximizes some target direction uniquely. \sqr